 With some suppliers, however, you’ll have to notify them by email or place the order manually by logging into your account.
 You then have to enter your customer’s address and contact information so that the supplier processes the order.

 Obviously, the automated method is by far the easiest and the most convenient.
 More than likely, automated orders sent to the supplier mean that their tracking system is automated as well.

-III) How should customer service, tracking, returns, exchanges, or cancellations be handled?
+III) How do I handle customer service, tracking, returns, exchanges, or cancellations?